-AG implementations that comply with the Hands-Free Profile specification Rev. 0.96,1.0 or 1.5, shall not indicate support for the Codec Negotiation feature and shall neither send the AT+BCS command.
+AG implementations that comply with the Hands-Free Profile specification Rev. 0.96,1.0 or 1.5, shall not indicate support for the Codec Negotiation feature and shall neither send the +BCS unsolicited response to the HF.

 In order to guarantee backward compatibility, HFP Rev. "x.y" implementations shall be able to handle establishment of synchronous connections according to Hands-Free Profile specification Rev. 1.0 or 1.5.